 This section describes the releases of radionuclides to the subsurface included in this model.
-Simulations for the CA consider both liquid and solid waste sites but only liquid waste releases are present in the source zone of this model.
-These are described in Section 4.5.1.1.
+Simulations for the CA consider both liquid and solid waste sites and both are present in the source zone of this model.
+Releases from liquid waste sites are described in Section 4.5.1.1 and solid waste releases are described in Section 4.5.1.2.
 Releases were input to the model as annual average release rates.